Ask Finder: How do I pay a credit card from another bank?

 - Australia Post.
 Some credit card providers – including Citi and NAB – also let you pay your bills at Australia Post outlets that offer Bill@Post.
 You need to present your credit card and a form of payment (such as your debit card).
 There is a fee for this option, which varies but is usually around $2-$3 per payment.

 Most credit cards give you at least three ways to pay your statement, regardless of whether you have other accounts with the same bank or provider.
-So it's just a matter of finding the simplest option for you, whether that's BPAY, direct debit or even a cheque.
+So it's just a matter of choosing the simplest way for you, whether that's BPAY, direct debit or even a cheque.

 Ask Finder is a regular column where Finder's expert writers answer your questions.
 All rates and fees are correct at the time of publication and we only give general advice.